cvergnes/public/cheatSheet.md

 # Mac OS terminal
+Dont forget to activate Terminal preferences : "Use Option as Meta key"
 | command | comments |
 | ------ | ------ |
 | Ctrl-a | go to start of the line |